neomutt/flatcap-brain-dump/compose-preview.md

 ### Events / Notifications

-colour
-window
-editing msg (can affect anything)
+The Preview Window can be affected by the following Notifications:

+- Colour `MT_COLOR_NORMAL`
+- Window
+  - `NT_WINDOW_STATE` (visibility, resized)
+  - `NT_WINDOW_DELETE` (shutdown)
+- Email `NT_EMAIL` (edited)

+**Note**: Editing the message can affect everything:

+- The message itself
+- Attachments, by the `attach:` keyword
+- Security, by the `pgp:` keyword

 ### Problems

-attachments take up one more row than they need
+- Attachments take up one more row than they need (There's always a blank line)

-attachments - fix view
+- Only the last Attachments is visible
-    after adding attachments, the window is the right size, but only the last is visible
+  After adding lots of Attachments, the window is the right size, but only the last Attachments is visible.
+  `<previous-entry>`, `<next-entry>` fixes the view.

-Page Up / Down min 1 row!
+- Page Up / Down need a minimum of 1 row!
-    use (Page Size - 1) min overlap
+  If there are **lots** of Attachments, the Preview Window becomes small.
+  Page Up / Down stop working.
+  They should probably move `(Page Size - 1)` rows (giving a 1 line overlap)

 ### Testing

-tests
+Test behaviour of:

-- plain text
+- Plain text
-- unicode text
+- Unicode text
-- embedded ansi escape sequences
+- Embedded ANSI escape sequences
 - ^H overtype sequences
-- emojis
+- Emojis
-- text wrapping
+- Text wrapping
-- urls
+- URLs